Marvel: Ultimate Alliance: Reception and awards

-Sequels
+Sequel and reboot

 A sequel to Marvel: Ultimate Alliance was announced by Activision on February 8, 2008.
-It was released in North America on September 15, 2009, and follows closely the events of the Civil War storyline: an explosion in Stamford, Connecticut caused by a supervillain prompts a Superhuman Registration Act.
+It was released in North America on September 15, 2009, and follows closely the events of the Civil War storyline: an explosion in Stamford, Connecticut caused by Nitro prompts a Superhuman Registration Act.
 In the game, players are able to choose between the Pro-Registration side, headed by Iron Man, or the Anti-Registration side, headed by Captain America up to the point where the heroes end up uniting against a new common enemy called The Fold.

 Marvel Ultimate Alliance 3: The Black Order was announced at The Game Awards on December 6, 2018.
 The game was developed by Koei Tecmo's Team Ninja and published by Nintendo for Nintendo Switch on July 19, 2019.
 The game is a reboot of the series, set in a different continuity from the first two games, and involves a team of heroes uniting to prevent Thanos and the Black Order from collecting the Infinity Stones.